HZ-MC/PhaseProject-1/README.md

 Team: Hassan Martinez, Javier Felix, Mark Festejo
 ---

+* OS Test   = Has some small OS examples different from the project.
 * Output    = Has all the testcases into one to test everything on the project.
+* debugging = Tools for debugging under the project.
 * fork      = Has the fork simulation files with some additional comments by Hassan.
 * obj       = Should have the compile objects to be link by the linker list.
 * phase1    = Has the provided_phase1 by the professor to start over again.
 * src       = Sources Code that we are working with.
 * usloss    = Has the usloss for installation.

 /********************************* To do list *********************************/